sigpwned/jsonification/README.md

 ### Tree Model

 In this mode, Jsonification will generate a JSON document to an underlying stream.
-This approach requires the entier JSON document to exist in memory, so it's not suitable for large documents, but for small documents or data already loaded into memory, it's a great way to work with JSON.
+This approach requires the entire JSON document to exist in memory, so it's not suitable for large documents, but for small documents or data already loaded into memory, it's a great way to work with JSON.

     try {
         try (JsonTreeGenerator g=new JsonTreeGenerator(writer)) {